rse-aunz/rse-aunz.github.io/index.md

 and KPIs, and
 1. Community development through regular events and gatherings.

-Please join us to actively work on how we can grow this community and advocate for others.
+Please join us to actively work on growing this community and advocating for others.
 Together, we can build a sustainable community that benefits research software engineers, and ultimately contributes to more efficient and reproducible research.

 ## Code of Conduct
 We are committed to creating a welcoming and supportive environment for all of our members.
 All participants in our events and communications are expected to show respect and courtesy to others.
-This is why we have a [Code of Conduct.](https://rse-aunz.github.io/code-of-conduct).
+This is why we have a [Code of Conduct](https://rse-aunz.github.io/code-of-conduct).

 You can comment on topics: <a class="rse" href="https://github.com/rse-aunz/rse-au/issues">GitHub Issues</a>